-Substantial work has already been carried out in implementing the G20 commitment to report OTCD transactions to TRs as well as the consistent access to these data by the regulatory community.
-This report on authorities' access to trade repository data draws on these previous efforts as a basis to further the G20 commitment.
+Substantial work has already been carried out in implementing the G20 commitment to report OTCD transactions to TRs, and in ensuring consistent access to these data by the regulatory community.
+This report on authorities' access to trade repository data draws on these previous efforts as a basis for furthering the G20 commitment.

 The ODRF had considered a number of issues related to OTCD data in its discussions.
-Two work streams are particularly relevant to authorities' access to data.
-First, in June 2010, the ODRF developed indicative guidance to Warehouse Trust (WT) aiming to identify data that authorities would expect to request from WT (Warehouse Trust Guidance) to carry out their mandates.8 The Warehouse Trust Guidance consisted of suggested high level principles as well as a corresponding table that mapped potential credit derivatives data requests that various authorities were likely to submit to the TR in connection with their responsibilities; the table was provided as a reference for WT when responding to requests from authorities.
-WT voluntarily incorporated the Warehouse Trust Guidance into its operational procedures for responding to data requests of various authorities.
+Two workstreams are particularly relevant to authorities' access to data.
+First, in June 2010, the ODRF developed indicative guidance to Warehouse Trust (WT) aiming to identify data that authorities would expect to request from WT (Warehouse Trust Guidance) to carry out their mandates.11 The Warehouse Trust Guidance consisted of suggested high-level principles as well as a corresponding table that mapped the potential credit derivatives data requests that various authorities were likely to submit to the TR in connection with their responsibilities; the table was provided as a reference for WT when responding to requests from authorities.
+WT voluntarily incorporated the Warehouse Trust Guidance into its operational procedures for responding to data requests from various authorities.

-Following on this work, a subgroup of the ODRF members also conducted some preparatory work to develop a more comprehensive framework that considered authorities' access to data maintained in TRs more broadly.
+Following on from this work, a subgroup of the ODRF members also conducted some preparatory work to develop a more comprehensive framework that took into account authorities' access to data maintained in TRs more broadly.
 This work elaborated on the levels of access that different types of authorities would typically require.
 Although this work was not pursued by the ODRF, it was provided to CPSS and IOSCO to inform this report.